Municipal employee and wife convicted for stealing one point nine million from parking meters

 The couple who turned parking into a family business 🚗

 While some pay to park, this couple decided it was more profitable to collect the entire parking meter.
-With 1.9 million, they could have bought about 380,000 takeaway coffees or a fleet of luxury cars so they wouldn't have to look for parking.
-Too bad their new home now has bars on the windows and the menu is served at fixed times.
-At least they no longer have to worry about feeding coins into the meter.
+With 1.9 million, they could have bought about 380,000 takeaway coffees or a fleet of luxury cars to avoid looking for parking.
+Too bad their new home now has bars on the windows and meals are served at fixed times.
+At least they won't have to worry about feeding coins into the meter anymore.